 But it doesn’t stop at knit accessories – Sara Lugo, the talent behind Threadbare Supply, is putting her silversmithing background to good use and creating beautiful old-world looking one-of-a-kind pieces that, just like her knits, go with just about anything.

-This ‘Low Tide’ necklace, inspired by Hans Christian Andersen’s The Little Mermaid story, gets its name from its ocean and sand tones of the Peruvian Chalcedony stone.
+This ‘Low Tide’ necklace is inspired by Hans Christian Andersen’s The Little Mermaid story.
+It gets its name from its ocean and sand tones of the Peruvian Chalcedony stone.

-Fort Greene/Clinton Hill resident Sara Lugo has always had the ‘maker’ bug, and recently decided to make the leap and start her business with Threadbare Supply Co.
+Fort Greene/Clinton Hill resident Sara Lugo has always had the ‘maker’ bug.
 While in art school she was able to explore her passions – design, textile arts, and silversmithing, including a fairytale-like stint in Florence, Italy:

 “I had the incredible chance to study there for 6 months, running around from old chapel to old chapel checking out beautiful Renaissance frescoes, and spending time in studios learning metalsmithing, textile manipulation, and drawing the way people did hundreds of years ago.
 My time there was very possibly the most blissful few months of my life.”

-Sara’s experience also includes an early career as an advertising art director, which she left for an opportunity to become an accessories designer for a big company.
+Sara’s experience also includes an early career as an advertising art director.
+She left that post for an opportunity to become an accessories designer for a big company.
 “I think the random amalgamation of projects, hobbies, and interests that I’ve studied or just been curious about have helped inform the things that I make, so I’m grateful for any and every experience, even if it’s not strictly design-focused.”

 Plans for 2013?
 Sounds like a pretty full agenda: “I plan on carving and casting some unique pieces, rereleasing even better versions of crowd favorites, creating even more luxurious scarves and cowls, and launching e-commerce on my website.
 Fingers-crossed it all goes off without a hitch!”